First, let’s address the question of your French level.

 In the end, you know best what you really need to study (even if it’s not what you want to study…)

 If you’re learning French to actually converse with French people, then a lot of effort should be invested in listening to level appropriate audio, and answering questions out-loud to prepare you for real spoken interactions, not only answering written questions.

 Grammar is indeed important, but it’s not the only aspect to study to master French.

-Always pick an audio based French learning method (you need to hear the French), one which comes with samples and a table of content to see if it addresses what you need to study.
-And of course, it should have a 100% satisfaction guarantee, or your money back, like we do at French Today.
+Always pick an audio-based French learning method (you need to hear the French), one which comes with samples and a table of content to see if it addresses what you need to study.
+And of course, it should have a 100% satisfaction guarantee, or your money back, as we do at French Today.